hydrusnetwork/hydrus/docs/developer_api.md

 ```

 Response:
 :   The thumbnail for the file.
-It will give application/octet-stream as the mime type.
 Some hydrus thumbs are jpegs, some are pngs.
+It should give you the correct image/jpeg or image/png Content-Type.

     If hydrus keeps no thumbnail for the filetype, for instance with pdfs, then you will get the same default 'pdf' icon you see in the client.
 If the file does not exist in the client, or the thumbnail was expected but is missing from storage, you will get the fallback 'hydrus' icon, again just as you would in the client itself.
 This request should never give a 404.